- Article (1) Definitions

 Article (54) Fees

-The Cabinet shall, based upon the Minister's proposal and presentation of the Minister of Finance, issue a resolution determining the fees of transactions carried out by the Public Notary and the fees of the Private Notary.
+The Cabinet shall, based upon the Minister's proposal and presentation of the Minister of Finance, issue a resolution determining the fees for transactions carried out by the Public Notary and the fees of the Private Notary.

 Article (55) The Executive Regulations